weiying-chen/helix-themes/README.md

 The theme aims to:

-- Make it easy to differentiate each token.
+- Make it easy to differentiate each token
-- Avoid using too many colors, as it can become distracting.
+- Avoid using too many colors, as it can become distracting
 - Look good

 ## Installation